andrewauclair/micro-task/design.md

 # micro-task Design Document

-This document defines the design for the micro-task command line interface task tracker. micro-task has been designed to track developer tasks in great detail.
+This document defines the design for micro-task, a command line interface task tracker. micro-task has been designed to track developer tasks in great detail.
 The developer can group their tasks into lists and groups, they can define projects with features and milestones to further group their tasks.
 With these projects, features and milestones they can define when their tasks are due and ensure that they are working on the most pressing data.